SUPERVISORY PRACTICES REGARDING DEPOSITORY

 loans in areas affected by the storms and floods should not be subject to examiner criticism.

-In supervising institutions affected by the disaster, the FDIC will take into consideration the
+In supervising institutions impacted by the disaster, the FDIC will take into consideration the

 unusual circumstances the institutions face.
 The agency recognizes that efforts to work with